mosqueteiro/detecting_trafficlights/README.md

 [Back to Top](#Table-of-Contents)

 ## Future Work
 * copy and adapt Tensorflow Dockerfile source to use conda and install needed dependencies within image rather than in shell script
+* PostgreSQL mount reusable database through EBS and snapshot rather than rebuilding for every new instance

 Train, train, trian train...
 Look at other model architectures, ResNet, Inception models.